-As I’ve mentioned before, JT has the best social game performance in the history of Survivor and his win is one of the most incredible ever.
+As I’ve mentioned before, JT has the best social game performance in the history of Survivor and his win in Tocantins is one of the most incredible ever as well.
 Everyone loved JT, Brendan even said in the merge episode that JT winning would be the most satisfying outcome if he wasn’t going to win.
 JT lied several times to Coach and even though Coach constantly raved about how he valued honesty and integrity in the game above all else, he still voted for JT to win, that is just one example of many of how good of a social game he had.
 With his charm and likable personality, everyone wanted to form an alliance with JT and he was able to navigate his way through the game without ever having a single vote cast against him.
 He also overcame some incredible odds simply due to his likability factor as he was down 6-3 in numbers after Joe’s medical evacuation but was then used as a way for the Timbira members to get out each other until only Erinn was left.
 Like many other winners as well, he won the last three immunity challenges to keep himself safe in the game and take whoever he wanted with him along the way.
 Although Stephen played a better strategic game, JT walked away with all seven votes, proving how important social game is in Survivor and proving how much of a dominant player he was.
 I don’t think that an alpha male with the size, stature and challenge ability of ‘JT’ would ever be able to win in quite the same manner, making his win all the more impressive.

 9. Earl Cole

 Earl’s win was incredibly commanding.
 He was able to align himself with a strong group of people, most notably his best bud in the game, Yau-Man, and then take his alliance to the end of the game with two immunity idols on his side.
 He also convinced Dreamz and Cassandra to flip on to his side allowing him to easily take control of the post-merge part of the game and then he knows exactly when to cut his best ally loose and take two goats to the end in order to win the money in an amazing 9-0-0 vote.
 His social game is amazing as he is able to connect with every single player in the game on a personal level, and make people like Anthony who was completely disregarded by many others in the game, feel a part of something in the game and feel appreciated.
 One of the things that I found most amazing about Earl’s win, although I don’t honour it as merit to include him higher in the rankings, is that he was recruited just two days before filming began after someone else dropped out.
-He went into the season with little to no knowledge on Survivor at all, yet somehow managed to win by playing one of the best games Survivor has ever seen.
+He went into the season with little to no knowledge on Survivor at all, yet somehow managed to win by playing one of the best games the show has ever seen.
 Earl doesn’t have one particularly standout strategic move besides eliminating Yau-Man which was always the obvious thing to do, but he is seriously one of the best social players in the history of the show and an incredibly deserving winner, as one of just four players to ever win in a blowout victory.

 8. Jeremy Collins